Myths of programmatic advertising debunked - Digiday

 Here’s what we learned on Day One:

-Myth 1: The YouTube crisis wasn’t what it seemed
+Myth 1: The YouTube crisis was a surprise

 The dangers of advertising on user-generated content platforms like YouTube are nothing new.
 But it feels new, given the level of outcry it caused across the industry.